 Furthermore, some states treat bullying, cyberbullying, and stalking under a single law, whereas others employ multiple laws.
 For example, there is no single law in the United Kingdom that expressly outlaws cyberbullying, however, it is a felony under multiple acts.
 As of August 2018, 49 states in the United States had approved bullying laws, which typically forced schools to adopt anti-bullying policies and made cyberbullying or online harassment a criminal.

-Some jurisdictions continue to apply regular stalking rules to cyberbullying offenses.
+Some jurisdictions continue to apply regular stalking rules to cyberbullying offences.
 Some states now mandate schools to educate students and staff on cyberbullying and Internet security in general but do not support such initiatives.
 As a result, many states have amended their laws to allow schools to assist in the fight against cyberbullying.
 Many schools are currently in a difficult position to respond to calls for cyberbullying policies in the absence of precise government advice on the situations in which they can (or should) respond.

 Schools should truly deliver their bullying and harassment policies into the twenty-first century via way of means of really labeling cyberbullying a forbidden activity, however, they should additionally pass past acts that arise with-inside the college or consist of using college-owned resources.
 In terms of cyberbullying, healthcare professionals should talk to parents about setting appropriate screen time limits, monitoring their children’s use of technology, discussing online safety and privacy with their children, and determining why their children aren’t sharing their online experiences with them.
 Response time is crucial, especially in cases of cyberbullying, and children must have a place where they can seek guidance promptly.